-Samuel Morris was a bright and happy cuddly little two year old until 9th April 2006 when he had a non-fatal drowning in the families backyard pool. (the detailed story of what happened on that day is told by Jo-ann Morris here)
+Samuel Morris was a bright and happy cuddly little two year old until 9th April 2006 when he had a non-fatal drowning in the families backyard pool.

 Through the extraordinary efforts of Samuel’s mum, his neighbours Les and Shirley, an unknown passerby, the members of “A”platoon at Cranebrook Fire Station, Maggie and Haydon from the NSW Ambulance Service and the Emergency Department team at Nepean Hospital Samuel survived this tragic accident.